TadiT7/treble_experimentations_wiki/Xiaomi-Mi-Max-3.md

 No known solution

 ## GPS is slow to start
-Workaround: Install [GPS Test](https://play.google.com/store/apps/details?id=com.chartcross.gpstest&hl=en_US&gl=US) and reset AGPS database.
+Workaround: Install [GPS Test](https://play.google.com/store/apps/details?id=com.chartcross.gpstest&hl=en_US&gl=US) and reset A-GPS database.
 Then launch it a couple of times outdoors and let it connect 4+ satellites.
 That should restore [A-GPS](https://en.wikipedia.org/wiki/Assisted_GPS) to normal function.